Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 The idea for this project came to me when I was working as a research assistant intern at the **East African Trading House** plc.
 We were collecting data from local shops.
 With population information being scarce, we were told to sample from clusters using the administrative sub-city classifications of Addis Ababa.
 About 100 samples were going to be taken from each sub-city.

 I had a few problems with this method.
-As can be seen the the Addis Ababa map below (the fully green map), not all sub-cities cover the same area.
+As can be seen in the Addis Ababa map below (the fully green map), not all sub-cities cover the same area.
 Some areas with about the same population density across the whole area but **difference in areas** were given the same amount of sampling size.
 This didn't make sense to me.
 So I set out to create a **better way of clustering** in Addis Ababa.
 You may see this as a mission to create **new "sub-cities"** that make sense from a statistician's perspective.

 ## Aim of the project

 - Find the **optimal number of clusters** of roads with high density and proximity to cover (without additional metrics like income, population, etc. considered)
 - To get the most effective way of clusters to cover the whole Addis Ababa (with only **road proximity** consideration)
-- To find the geographical centers of those clusters
+- To find the geographical centres of those clusters

 Using **OpenStreetMap** boundaries and clustering algorithms like **KMeans**, I attempted to generate practical groupings that could better reflect urban layout than the administrative zones alone.